{eac}ObjectCache - a persistent object cache using a SQLite & APCu to cache WordPress objects.

 - Lightweight, efficient, and fast!

-- L1 (memory) and L2 (SQLite) caching.
+- L1 (in-process memory) and L2 (APCu & SQLite) caching.

-- Cache by object group name.
+- Caching by object group name.

 - Preserves uniqueness of keys.